 Every so often, walk across the street from your car wash and take a few pictures of what you see.
 Study those pictures and see what you notice.
 Make sure all the back hoses are hanging the same way, all the trash cans are the same color, paint your traffic cones to match your brand, etc. Perception from the road means so much to the customer.

 That’s your Slam Six this week for Car Wash signage.
 I hope this gets you fired up about marketing your car wash.
-If you have any questions, give us a buzz at SLAM.
+If you have any questions, give us a ring at SLAM.
 I’d like to give a big thanks to the folks at Sonny’s the Car Wash Factory who sponsors this video series!
 They are the best in the business and can help you in the car wash business.